Craigtut/crypto-doggies-webapp/README.md

 * Mobile Ready and Responsive
 * View images by breed or filter down to a sub-breed.
-* Ghost content loading screens to decrease perceived loading
+* Ghost content loading screens to decrease perceived loading times
-  * On Bread List loading
+  * On Breed List loading
   * On dog image's loading

 ## Installation